devaguia/wc-payment-link/readme.txt

 Payment links for WooCommerce

 = Requisitos =

-- PHP versão 7.4 ou superior.
+- PHP version 7.4 or higher.

 == Installation ==
 1. Upload this plugin to your WordPress, and activate it;